 Lab4Living is a trans-disciplinary research group at Sheffield Hallam University based on a collaborative community of researchers in design, healthcare and creative practice.

-The research team brings expertise from allied health and nursing, product design and packaging, fine art, visual communication and media.
+The research team brings expertise from allied health and nursing, product design and packaging, fine art, visual communication, performance, media and the humanities.
 At the centre of this work is a core management group and team of research assistants and associates who work with other experts within and beyond the University, and our wider community of partners.

 Set up in 2007, Lab4Living is one of the longest established living labs in Europe and is based in Sheffield Hallam University’s Art & Design Research Centre.
 Our work has spanned more than 150 research projects and has included collaborations in over 80 academic, hospital and community organisations in over fifteen countries.

 “Design is the method of putting form and content together.
 It may be described as creativity deployed to a specific end.”(Paul Rand)

 Design and Health: Why?